Waterline Challenge | Aus Event

 Modelled on similar corporate charity sailing events, it is designed to raise many thousands of dollars for our major beneficiaries at Westmead Hospital, the Children’s Medical Research Institute (CMRI) and ConnecTed Foundation.
 The course loops around Cockatoo Island, Spectacle Island and Snapper just north of Drummoyne and Balmain.

 The volunteer boats and skippers will be able to accommodate competing teams of between 3-8 members at $400 per head.
-The day will commence with a lunch and then a skippers briefing followed by the race lasting about 1.5 hours and concludes with a presentations, BBQ and celebrations!
+The day will commence with a lunch and then a skippers’ briefing followed by the race lasting about 1.5 hours.
+The event concludes with presentations, BBQ and celebrations!